wothmag07/ECG-detection/README.md

 # Pre-requisites

-Use Python 3.8.13.
+Use Python 3.8.5.
 Setup conda environment, git clone repo and run the below commands,

 pip install -r requirements.txt

+For extracting ECG signals, you need hardware components. i.e, Arduino UNO/ESP32/ESP8266 , ECG sensor(AD8232), connecting wires, ECG electrodes and software tools like Arduino IDE and Pycharm.

+Use the ECG extraction folder and circuit diagram for implementing this segment.

+For training the model, edit the path directory of dataset and path where the model has to be placed and run the notebook.
+You can twirk hyperparameter values for seeing the performance of the model.